Federal Court of Canada: Organization

-The Court consisted of a first-level trial court, known as the Federal Court of Canada - Trial Division, and an appellate Court, known as the Federal Court of Canada - Appeal Division (more commonly referred to as the Federal Court of Appeal).
+The court consisted of a first-level trial court, known as the Federal Court of Canada - Trial Division, and an appellate Court, known as the Federal Court of Canada - Appeal Division (also referred to as the Federal Court of Appeal).

 The Trial Division had jurisdiction to hear judicial review of decisions of federal boards and tribunals, including most immigration matters, as well as jurisdiction in admiralty, intellectual property, and disputes involving the federal government.

 The Appeal Division had jurisdiction to hear appeals of decisions of the Trial Division, as well as to determine applications for judicial review of decisions made by specific boards and tribunals, set out in section 28 of the Federal Court Act.
 Decisions of the Appeal Division could be appealed to the Supreme Court of Canada, but only if leave (permission) was granted by either court.

-The court did not use juries so all matters were decided by judge alone: a single judge in the Trial Division and a panel of three judges at the appeal level.
+The Federal Court Act provided that juries were not to be used, so all matters in the Trial Division were decided by a single judge.
 Some pre-trial steps such as motions were decided by prothonotaries, a role similar to a master in other courts.
-The judges and prothonotaries were appointed by the Cabinet of the federal government.
+The judges and prothonotaries were appointed by the governor in council, namely the governor general of Canada acting on the advice of the federal Cabinet.